shaimaa-hshalaby/Angular_Guide/02-Angular Basics/README.md

             styleUrls:['./manual-helloworld.component.css']
         })
         ```

+    -  A template is a block of HTML that tells Angular how to render the component in your application.
+    -  If you want your template to span multiple lines, use backticks (`)
+    -  An Angular component requires a template defined using template or templateUrl.
+You cannot have both statements in a component.

       **styleUrls**: an array of CSS files paths, or you can use the **style** attribute instead to include the style code inside the decorator as follows: